-Patrick McGlynn (wounded) Sean Ward (wounded)
+Patrick McGlynn (wounded) John (Sean) Ward (wounded)

 The Auxies were well chuffed with their actions on 25 May 1921.
 An expert has discovered one Auxy officer mentioned above received the highest police award, the Constabulary Medal, after the battle.
 While this would of course have been good for British propaganda and morale, it possibly also shows some recognition of the dangerous military capabilities of the Dublin Brigade.

-Short note on the Auxies (Includes personal opinions of this writer)
+Short note on the Auxies

 Devised and created in June 1920 by Churchill & others, they were thrown together with minimal police training.

-The good pay attracted many – some war-junkies seeking adventure and others unemployed & looking for work – to face “a rough and dangerous task”, as Lloyd George (British Prime Minister) termed his undeclared war on “the IRA/Sinn Féin terrorists” in Ireland.
+The good pay attracted many – some war-junkies seeking adventure and others unemployed and looking for work – to face “a rough and dangerous task”, as Lloyd George (British Prime Minister) termed his undeclared war on “the IRA/Sinn Féin terrorists” in Ireland.
 At any time there were about 1,500 serving Auxies.
 In all, just over 2,000 joined.
 They originated from over a dozen countries worldwide, but the vast majority were English.
 Some were Catholics.
 More than 170 were Irish born.

 Auxies are commonly termed Black & Tans – another disastrous knee-jerk response to the Irish situation by Britain – but had a separate command & organisation and were paid twice as much.
 Originally they wore their old military uniforms with a tam o’ shanter hat.
-They eventually had RIC dark green-blue uniforms; and a distinctive Balmoral bonnet with company badge with coloured flash on the side, a bobble on top & ribbons at the back.
+They eventually had RIC dark green-blue uniforms; and a distinctive Balmoral bonnet with company badge with coloured flash on the side, a bobble on top and ribbons at the back.